 RMA Publicity has a proven track record of successful marketing, PR & media campaigns for clients in a wide variety of industries, though our focus is on Book Marketing and Book Publicity.
 The key to our success is a strong understanding of what it takes to get your target audience's attention.

 We are located in the Twin Cities of Minneapolis-St. Paul, but are able to service clients in cities throughout the United States.
 Want to learn more about our services?
 Browse this website then contact us for a publicity consult.

-Learn more about all three books at www.tellmepress.com.
+Learn more about this title at www.elliottfoster.com.

 Allena Hansen, author, Chomp, Chomp, Chomp: How I Survived a Bear Attack and Other Cautionary Tales, was interviewed on KTOE-Radio in Mankato, Minn., on Thurs., Aug.
 13. The focus of the interview was on the major role her sense of humor played not only in her survival, but her recovery.

 Award-winning author Marilyn Jax made her 3rd appearance at the Bigfork Festival of the Arts in Bigfork, Montana the first weekend of August, and a few days before, a preview article about her appearance ran in the Bigfork Eagle and Whitefish Pilot newspapers.

 It was the Montana debut for Jax's new book, Never in Ink, which won first place in the mystery category of the Midwest Book Awards competition this spring.
 Jax also had copies of her other award-winning mysteries for sale at the event….
 Sapphire Trails, Road to Omalos and The Find.

 For more information about Marilyn's mysteries, visit www.marilynjax.com.